Betoken/Whitepaper/BetokenWhitepaper.md

 To illustrate this mechanism in an example, say at the beginning of a cycle Alice has 100 Kairo and Bob has 10 Kairo.
 Alice stakes 50 Kairo in an investment for 7 days, Bob stakes 1 Kairo in an investment for 15 days and 2 Kairo in another investment for 5 days.
 The risk Alice has taken is $50\times7=350$, and her risk threshold is $100 \times 3 = 300$, so she will receive the full commission amount.
 The risk Bob has taken is $1 \times 15 + 2 \times 5 = 25$, and his risk threshold is $10 \times 3 = 30$, so he has not exceeded the risk threshold, and will receive $\frac{25}{30} = 83.33\%$ of the full commission amount.

 The commission penalty each manager receives is put into the commission pool of the next cycle.

+### 2.6 Purging "Dead" Managers

+As the bottom line for manager participation rate, managers who have been inactive for 6 cycles or above will lose their entire Kairo balance.
+Inactivity is defined as not making any investments or margin trades.

+This measure is meant to solve two problems:

+1. If a manager joined Betoken with a relatively low initial Kairo balance, it's likely that they will lose interest and abandon their account, since they didn't put in much money to begin with.
+However, the stale Kairo owned by their account still represents control over some portion of the fund assets.
+This means that as the number of inactive managers rises, a nonnegligible portion of the investors' capital will simply sit in the fund, not being invested in anything, which would negatively impact the efficiency of Betoken.
+2. If a prominent manager with a large amount of Kairo unfortunately passes away, and they made no arrangements to pass on their manager account to someone else, the capital under their management will never be invested in anything, which may greatly reduce the efficiency of Betoken.

+### 2.7 Inflation Funding for Development

+In order to providing funding for its maintenance and future development, Betoken will mint Betoken Shares and send them to the current development team.
+The amount will be equal to 0.1% of the current Betoken Shares total supply, and it will occur at the end of every cycle.

 ## 3. Market Analysis